Near Fort Mill in Lancaster County, South Carolina — The American South (South Atlantic)

 Erected 2006 by Lancaster County Historical Commission.
 (Marker Number 29-28.)

 Location.
 35° 1.566′ N, 80° 52.248′ W. Marker is near Fort Mill, South Carolina, in Lancaster County.
-Marker is on Harrisburg Road (State Highway 29-64) 0.1 miles south of Hidden Creek Court, on the right when traveling north.
-Touch for map.
+Marker is on Harrisburg Road (State Touch for map.
 Marker is in this post office area: Fort Mill SC 29707, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are Springfield Plantation (approx. 3Ĺ miles away); James K. Polk (approx. 3.6 miles away in North Carolina); World War I Memorial (approx. 4 miles away); Unity Presbyterian Church (approx. 4 miles away); Fort Mill Confederate Memorial (approx. 4.4 miles away); Catawba Indian Memorial (approx. 4.4 miles away); Women of the Confederacy Memorial (approx. 4.4 miles away); To the Faithful Slaves (approx. 4.4 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Trading Path (approx. 3˝ miles away in North Carolina); Springfield Plantation (approx. 3˝ miles away); James K. Polk (approx. 3.6 miles away in North Carolina); World War I Memorial (approx. 4 miles away); Unity Presbyterian Church (approx. 4 miles away); Fort Mill Confederate Memorial (approx. 4.4 miles away); Catawba Indian Memorial (approx. 4.4 miles away); Women of the Confederacy Memorial (approx. 4.4 miles away).
 Touch for a list and map of all markers in Fort Mill.

 Also see . . .
 PDF on Sumter's Camp at Clems Branch.
 Contains history of the camp and photos of the camp site, the old wagon road, and a milestone marker that may date to Revolutionary era stating the miles to nearby Charlotte (Submitted on November 3, 2009, by Michael Sean Nix of Spartanburg, South Carolina.)